 3. Organize the chaos

-When editing a video, sometimes you’ll have three clips and other times you’ll have 20 or more.
-In either case, know exactly what video and audio clips you want to use.
+When editing a video, sometimes you’ll have three clips to work with, and other times you may have 20 or more.
+In either case, know exactly which video and audio clips you want to use.

 I can’t tell you how much time I wasted because I didn’t label a clip before I started editing.
 Have them organized and labeled correctly.
-Just take a few minutes and go through every clip.
-This could save you hours of wasted time.
+Just take a few minutes to go through all the content you want to add to your video.
+This could save you hours of editing time.

 4. Choose your audio

 Silence is sometimes golden in a video, but often you’ll need voice narration to convey your message.
 There are several ways to narrate a video.
 You can record your own voiceover, or get a colleague or friend to do it for you.
 For variety, you could even have multiple people record their narration.
 Make sure your video editor supports these options.

 Adding music to your video will get your audience to connect with your video on an emotional level.
 For example, do you want your video to convey a happy tone?
 Then choose music that uplifts you and makes you feel joyful.